telus/tds-core/guide/roadmap.md

 at scale.
 CSS classes only provide look-and-feel, while missing other critical concerns such as accessibility and interactivity.
 Finally, CSS classes do not have a straightforward evolution path, often requiring breaking changes.

-TELUS Digital is aligned on JavaScript and React as the target for creating rich user experiences on the web.
+TELUS digital is aligned on JavaScript and React as the target for creating rich user experiences on the web.
 Because React makes components a first-class citizen, the CSS-first approach of TDS makes less sense.
 We can provide a richer TDS experience by embracing React completely.